cmake-basis/BASIS/doc/standard/template.rst

 The BASIS Project Template defines a standardized project directory and file structure for consistency and interoperability that is required to follow the BASIS standard.
-The idea is to make projects easier for the developer to create, share, and use.
+The idea is to make projects easier for developers to create, share, and use.
 It provides template files for the configuration of the build, testing, installation, and packaging, as well as a common directory structure which can be found at :doc:`fhs`.
 The Software Project Template also defines how CMake_, ``CMakeLists.txt`` files are set up and the basic build flags that are required.
-The easiest way to get started is by using the ``basisproject`` utility to generate a completed template for your project that follows this standard.
+The easiest way to get started is by using the ``basisproject`` utility to generate a completed template for your project that follows this standard, see the :doc:`quickstart` section for more details on getting started.

 Required Project Files